DIMETHYL SULFOXIDE: THE CENTRAL PLAYER IN CRYOPRESERVATION

 The dipolar solvent Dimethyl sulfoxide has contributed to the development of applied cryobiology over the past 50 years.
 Lovelock and Bishop are credited for being the pioneers who for the first time documented the ability of medical-grade DMSO as a cryoprotectant during their experimentation on the cooling of bull sperm.

-At any given temperature, Dimethyl Sulfoxide acts cumulatively to depress the freezing point of water.
+At any given temperature, Dimethyl sulfoxide acts cumulatively to depress the freezing point of water.
 By reducing the electrolytic concentration it promotes vitrification of water in the persisting content and alters the surrounding around the cell to prevent its crystallisation

 and eliminates the possible chances of damage that may arise due to the formation of intracellular ice.

-Dimethyl sulfoxide has the typical property to freeze within 19 – 20 degree celsius.
+Dimethyl sulfoxide has the typical property to freeze within 19 – 20 degrees celsius.
 This means, below room temperature, it transforms into solids, and this property makes it a suitable candidate for biological processes.

-Dehydration is another probable cause why cells die at low temperature due to the presence of fluids namely water which turns into a crystal.
+Dehydration is another probable cause why cells die at low temperatures due to the presence of fluids namely water which turns into a crystal.
 This leads to an increase in solute concentration resulting in lower osmotic pressure that ruptures cell organelles and disrupts normal functioning.
 Cryoprotectants alter the course by controlled reduction of temperature points which ensures adequate pressure difference and balances the water levels to prevent ice crystal formation.
 Dimethyl sulfoxide changes the typical mechanism of cells increasing strength, viscosity and osmotic pressure which prevents shrinkage following dehydration.

-To facilitate the above-mentioned process a mixture of 10% concentration of Dimethyl Sulfoxide with saline is recommended which is known to deliver the best results.
+To facilitate the above-mentioned process a mixture of 10% concentration of Dimethyl sulfoxide with saline is recommended which is known to deliver the best results.
 Once the requirements of the procedure are over, the infused chemical is washed with the help of saline.